k4j8/filetailor/README.md

 #### Example: single-line control

-How the code should be written on "desktop1":
+How the code should be written on "desktop":
 ```bash
 export $device_type="desktop" #{filetailor desktop}
 # export $device_type="laptop" #{filetailor laptop1 laptop2}